PATIENCE-ONAH/alx-pre_course/README.md

-My first readme
-Learning at ALX School
+Learning how to code at ALX School